What Is a Wind Mitigation Inspection?

 That depends on where you reside and what features your home has.
 Along the coast, savings can range from a few hundred to well over $1,000.
 Wind mitigation savings are most substantial in Florida where the state requires insurers to offer these discounts.
 (Learn more about wind mitigation in Florida here.)

 Keep in mind that the average cost for a wind mitigation inspection is about $100.
-Though that may seem like an investment, you’ll usually at least break even in the amount it can save you on your coverage (again, this depends on where you live).
+Though that may seem like an investment, the inspections are typically valid for five years and can result in substantial discounts to your yearly premium.

 How to Maximize Wind Mitigation Savings

 After the wind inspection is complete, the inspector will offer suggestions that could improve the sustainability of your property.
 You can then make changes to your property or simply submit your wind mitigation report to your Kin agent.

 You’ll likely receive the most savings if you take the inspector’s suggestions, which will also add to the value of your home and is never a bad thing!
 However, we’re happy to crunch the numbers and see how much you can save based on your inspection report alone.

 What Wind Mitigation Features Will an Inspector Look For?